Fat or Adipose Tissue

 FAT CELLS AS PART OF STEM CELL TREATMENT

-Many experts in the stem cell field feel fat may be the ideal regenerative tissue since it has everything we need including growth factors, regenerative cells, and the fat itself acts as a 3-d matrix.
-However, when we look at the science we realize that we need to use both bone marrow and fat to achieve the proper numbers of cells to accomplish repair.
+Many experts in the stem cell field feel fat may be the ideal regenerative tissue since it has everything we need including growth factors, regenerative cells, and the fat itself acts as a 3 dimensional matrix.

-(We do not use Stromal Vascular Fraction (SVF) in any of our procedures since we believe that it is not permitted by the FDA.)
+(We do not use Collagenase or Stromal Vascular Fraction (SVF) in any of our procedures since we believe that these are not permitted by the FDA.
+We are compliant under Section 361 of the Public Health Service Act and the same day surgical exception.)

 guidance or x-ray